yzj2001/memory_benchmark/README.md

 # Memory Benchmark

 The `memory_benchmark` program is a multithreaded C application designed to measure the READ, WRITE, and CAS (Compare-And-Swap) throughput of memory.
 It calculates how many millions of operations can be performed per second.
-The program allows for setting the number of threads and runtime via command-line parameters, and each thread is bound to a separate CPU core.
+The program allows for setting the number of threads and runtime via command-line parameters, and each thread is bound to a distinct CPU core.
 Sequential and random accesses can be tested separately.

 ## Requirements